adamrab123/Needham-Schroeder/readme.md

 The user will have instructions displayed on the terminal screen, telling you what their options are (note: all commands are case insensitive):

-- `'quit'` allows the user to quit the application and be disconnected from the serber
+- `'quit'` allows the user to quit the application and be disconnected from the server
 - `'list'` will list out all currently connected users.
-It will include you as well by displaying a "YOU" in the respectibe row
+It will include you as well by displaying a "YOU" in the respective row
 - `'connect|id'` allows the user to request to connect to the user specified by "id"

 Now, run the client.py file